specs-sh/expect/AUTHORING.md

   }
   ```

-In your shell, set `EXPECTATION_FAILED="return 1"` and then try the function:
+In your shell, set `EXPECT_FAIL="return 1"` and then try the function:

 - ```sh
   $ expect 42 toEq 42